Share

 Social Influencers Are Not New

 Influence is not new.
 People have been influencing each other since time immemorial.
-Think about how much we learn from our parents, grandparents, siblings, friends, teachers, coaches, mentors, bosses, colleagues, and so forth.
-We are influenced by them others every single day.
+Consider how much we learn from our parents, grandparents, siblings, friends, teachers, coaches, mentors, bosses, colleagues, etc. Every single day, they and other people influence us.

 You Are Beyond Art and Can Command the Facts

 You are more than an artist.
 As such, in other aspects of your life, you may make a mark as a nano-influencer and sell your art as a byproduct of the good you do and the connections you make.
-It’s a marketing angle like getting into galleries or digital marketing.
-If you have a penchant for this influencer concept, it will work well for you.
+It’s a marketing angle, like getting into galleries or digital marketing.
+It will work well for you if you have a penchant for this influencer concept.

 As an influencer, you have endless possibilities.
 And you don’t need decades of experience or advanced degrees to acquire and share knowledge about a topic you love.
 Pick virtually any subject, and you will find a wealth of information at your fingertips.
 The internet provides the answers and expertise you need to become an influencer.